metabrainz/picard-docs/config/options_plugins.rst

 3. Navigate to the file you downloaded in Step 1 and select it.
 The file will be copied to the plugin folder, and will appear in the list of plugins.

-4. Enable the plugin if desired, and select the "Make It So!" action button at the bottom of the window.
+4. Enable the plugin if desired, and select the :guilabel:`Make It So!` action button at the bottom of the window.